Dune Cake | Honeycomb Landscape Cake

 © Flavour of the Film.
 All content and imagery is copyright protected.
 Please do not use any of my images or written content without prior permission.
 If you would like to share any of the recipes or images on Flavour of the Film, please link back to the recipe in question and rewrite it in your own words, crediting Flavour of the Film as the original source.

-One thought on “Dune Cake | Honeycomb Landscape Cake”
+One response to “Dune Cake | Honeycomb Landscape Cake”

 1. […] and decrease the quantities of ingredients in a recipe.
 Does he bake?
 No. But, if you’ve read my Dune landscape cake recipe post, you’ll know how seriously I take dreams.
 We tried and tested this method to be sure and it’s […]